BU-NU-CLOUD-F19/Big_data_platform-Spark-performance_acceleration/readme.md

 * Run an existing spark project on the AWS EC2 cluster and analyze run times with different sizes of the dataset.
 * Use spark history server and other tools to analyze stages, I/O operations and amount of shuffled data, to analyze what can be the areas for improvement.
 * Provide improved speed-up metrics.
-* (Optional) Possible improvements using caching of meta-data.

 ## 4. Solution Concept